My Quiet Kitchen

 photo of peaches with title text to save on Pinterest.

-Air fryer peaches are the most amazing quick dessert.
-They're tender, fragrant, sweet, juicy, and ready in 15 minutes!
-This recipe pairs peaches with tahini, maple syrup, and cinnamon for an irresistible flavor combination that's healthy enough for breakfast!
+Air fryer peaches are wonderfully tender, fragrant, juicy, and ready in just 15 minutes.
+Equally delicious for breakfast and dessert, the peaches are rubbed with a blend of cinnamon, maple syrup, and tahini for an irresistible flavor combination!

 two peach halves with yogurt and cinnamon on a plate.